reynekefox/telegram-bot-forwarder/replit.md

 4. Logs the operation with success count

 ### Message Deletion

+**Two Ways to Delete:**

+#### 1. Dashboard UI (Recommended)
+1. View Activity Log in the dashboard
+2. Find the FORWARD log entry with message preview
+3. Click the Delete button
+4. Receive toast notification:
+   - Success: All channels deleted
+   - Warning: Partial deletion (can retry)
+   - Error: No deletions successful
+5. Statistics and logs update automatically

+#### 2. Bot Command (Alternative)
 1. Send command `/delete <message_id>` in the source channel
 2. Bot validates the command:
    - Missing message ID → increment errors, log error, reply with usage